 Highest Good food is an approach to global transformation through open source and free-sharing how to grow food that is maximally nutritious, maximally bio-diverse, fresh, grown without pesticides, herbicide, or fungicide poisons, space and resource efficient, ecologically and individually healthy, and far beyond anything found in a typical grocery store.
 The following sections will evolve and expand indefinitely with open source content that covers all aspects needed for duplicating of One Community’s food infrastructure.
 This can be done in part or as a whole and includes the following areas and open source resources to facilitate the process:

-Before One Community (or any off-grid teacher/demonstration community, village, or city) can begin construction of its primary structures, an initial team will move to the property to survey the land and begin food infrastructure preparation, finalize development plans, and create the “pre-infrastructure” that needs to exist to support the construction of the first phase of the One Community infrastructure.
-They will prepare the site for future teams to join them, and those teams will in turn prepare for the next teams after that.
+Before One Community (or any off-grid teacher/demonstration community, village, or city) can begin construction of its primary structures, an initial team will move to the property to assess the land and begin food infrastructure preparation, finalize development plans, and create the “pre-infrastructure” that needs to exist to support the construction of the first phase of the One Community infrastructure.
+They will prepare the site for future teams to join them, and those teams will in turn prepare for the next teams arrival.

 What follows is the specific plan for the food rollout aspects of this process.
 It starts with the initial survey team of three people and progresses through our first 400 people.
 As part of One Community’s open source goals, this rollout is designed and described in detail to help those interested in duplication.
 Additional details will be added to this tutorial as we complete them and to provide everything necessary for even easier replication.
 Click these links for details on each aspect of the rollout plan: